jdavis/jdavis.github.com/_posts/2014-01-19-github-university-how-college-assignments-should-work.md

 After the class is finished, I'll make the code to this little bot available on my [GitHub][jdavis].

+### How We Are Using the Repos

+We have a few different repositories that we are using.
+The first repo is the only public one and it is the [course-info][course-info] repo.
+It contains the syllabus information as well as some basic guides to help the students set everything up.

+The second repository is private but available for all the students to see.
+This is where we will release homeworks and publish solutions as they become available.
+This is also the repository that students are encouraged to discuss within the repositories Issue Tracker.
+This is replacing the discussion boards of the past.

+The bulk of our repository usage (roughly 50) is each student's repository to contain their answer sheets.
+These are essentially [Forks][forks] of the main homework repository from the previous paragraph.
+The students are responsible for [syncing][sync] their repositories with the official homework repository to bring in new homeworks as they are released.

+There are a few other repositories like one for the code that I've created for the course and the grading infrastructure the other TA has created.
+We also have an internal homework repository that we use to organize all the future homeworks and to collaborate.

 ## Grading & Feedback